deyran/front-end-issues/TypeScript/05-Enums.md

 ## Enums

 An Enums is a specific class that represents a group of unchangeable constants.
-TypeScript provides two type of Enums: Numeric Enums and String Enums
+TypeScript provides three types of Enums: Numeric Enums, String Enums and Heterogeneous enums.

 ### Numeric Enums